princessofpillows/AlphaDoom/README.md

 This implementation is in the 1991 3D game Doom, rather than in Go, and uses a custom next state predictor to simulate states.

+The paper is in the repository and called "AlphaDoom_Paper.pdf".

 ## Get Started

 The following information is needed in order to get this project running on your system.